 - South Mississippi Legal Professionals (SMLP)

-NALS membership levels for these organizations are:
+NALS membership levels for these organizations include (verify current requirements with the organization):

 - Individual – Open to those engaged in work of a legal nature

-- Associate – Open to those engaged in work of a legal nature such as educators, judges, and attorneys
+- Associate – Open to those engaged in work of a legal nature, such as educators, judges, and attorneys

 - Students – Open to students taking at least nine semester credits from a legal-related program offered by an accredited school